-Guided Meditation: The Balloon for the younger ones
+Child- Friendly Guided Meditation: The Balloon for Younger Children

 If the child you’re teaching is younger, you can add a little more detail and fun to the exercise to keep them engaged.
 Young kids, especially under the age of 6, love the extra movement when they’re learning to bring awareness to their breath.
 Encourage them to stand up in a relaxed way and follow these steps:

 - Ask them to think of their favorite color and picture a giant balloon of that color in their mind.

 - Then have them take a slow, deep inhale through the nose, filling up their tummies with air as if trying to blow up a giant [their favorite color] balloon.
 As an option, you can also have them stretch their arms open and overhead to represent the expansion and the big balloon.

 - When their balloon is totally full, have them hold their breath at the top, and then you can “pop the balloon” for them (gesture finger to belly) and they can fall down as they exhale.

 This one will likely elicit giggles and awareness of their breath.

 This meditation works best for kids who are at least 5 years old.
 Ask your child to picture their best friend or a sibling—someone they do everything with or someone they look up to.
 Then ask them which one (your child or their best friend) usually leads.
 Usually, one friend is the one who decides things—the one who is more of the leader; the other one is the friend who usually follows the leader.
 Ask them which they are.